FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 - Notes on the Sprint Retrospective:

 We implemented what we had planned and are satisfied with what we did and how we worked as a team.
 We did not have any problems or issues that require a strategy to solve them.
+Regarding Sprint 2, we recongized that we didn't allocate enough time to the implementation and creation of tests.
+After Sprint 2 retrospective and corresponding strategy we did indeed allocate more time to testing and hence completed Sprint 3 with more tests for our app.